-HPU WiFi set up: You will be required to re-authenticate your mobile devices with the HPU WiFi.
+HPU WiFi set up: You will be required to authenticate your devices to use the HPU WiFi system.
 Upon authentication, you will not need to log in to HPU WiFi again until the end of Spring semester.
-If you have not accessed the HPU WiFi, please refer to the online wireless guide in Campus Pipeline's Tech Support tab. http://campus.hpu.edu As a reminder, all users have a unique Network/Wireless Account.
-It is your responsibility to register/reauthenticate only the devices that you own as these devices will be associated with your account.
+If you have not accessed HPU's WiFi system, please visit the HPU ITS website to get started: https://hpu.teamdynamix.com/TDClient/KB/

+All users have a unique Network/Wireless Account.
+It is your responsibility to register/re-authenticate only the devices that you own as these devices will be associated with your account.